-- The Law of Ukraine On State Registration of Property Rights to Real Estate and Their Encumbrances dated 1 July 2004, with the restated version having legal effect from 26 November 2015 (the "Registration Law"), governs the registration of property rights (eg, ownership, lease rights) to real estate including land and encumbrances - The Law of Ukraine On Land Lease is a specific law governing lease of land plots - The Law of Ukraine On Lease of State and Municipal Property applies to all lease agreements, regardless of the ownership of the leased property (state, municipal or private) unless otherwise provided in the relevant lease agreement
+- Law of Ukraine On State Registration of Property Rights to Real Estate and Their Encumbrances dated 1 July 2004, with the restated version having legal effect from 13 December 2015, governs the registration of property rights (e.g., ownership, lease rights) to real estate (including land) and encumbrances. - Law of Ukraine On Land Lease dated 6 October 1998 is a specific law governing lease of land plots. - Law of Ukraine On Lease of State and Municipal Property dated 3 October 2019 applies to all leases of state or municipal property, as well as to private leases unless the relevant opt-out provision is included in the lease agreement. - Law of Ukraine On Mortgage dated 5 June 2003 establishes the specific rules and procedure for mortgaging real estate property (including land). - 3.
+What is the land registration system?